-- 21.1 The Employer may take disciplinary action of any Employee for just cause, but no Employee shall be discharged or suspended unless a written warning notice shall previously have been given to such Employee of a complaint against the Employee concerning work conduct, except that no such prior warning notice shall be necessary if the cause for discharge or suspension is for serious misconduct. - 21.2 The complaint specified in such prior written warning notice shall be for the same type of misconduct as the cause for disciplinary action. - 21.3 Any document which may relate to disciplinary action shall be signed by the affected Employee prior to placement of such document in the Employee's personnel file.
+- The Employer may take disciplinary action of any Employee for just cause, but no Employee shall be discharged or suspended unless a written warning notice shall previously have been given to such Employee of a complaint against the Employee concerning work conduct, except that no such prior warning notice shall be necessary if the cause for discharge or suspension is for serious misconduct. - 21.2 The complaint specified in such prior written warning notice shall be for the same type of misconduct as the cause for disciplinary action. - Any document which may relate to disciplinary action shall be signed by the affected Employee prior to placement of such document in the Employee's personnel file.
 Items not bearing such signature shall have no evidentiary value in a disciplinary hearing.
-If the Employee refuses to sign, his/her Guild representative shall sign on the Employee's behalf as a witness. - 21.4 The provisions of this Article (with the exception of sections 21.3 and 21.5) shall not apply to new hire, probationary Employees, but shall apply to promotional probationary employees. - 21.5 The City shall notify, in writing, any Employee of any third-party dissemination of personnel records (including but not limited to employment documents, investigative files, disciplinary actions, etc.).
+If the Employee refuses to sign, his/her Guild representative shall sign on the Employee's behalf as a witness. - 21.4 The provisions of this Article (with the exception of sections 21.3 and 21.5) shall not apply to new hire, probationary Employees, but shall apply to promotional probationary employees. - The City shall notify, in writing, any Employee of any third-party dissemination of personnel records (including but not limited to employment documents, investigative files, disciplinary actions, etc.).
 This notification shall take place prior to the City disclosing any of the requested information (this provision may slow down your ability to obtain a loan if the Employer is requested to complete a questionnaire related to your employment).
 The intent of this section is not to prevent the disclosure of any information, but only to provide timely notification to the affected Employee so they may seek to obtain a court ordered injunction if they deem it necessary.
-This does not pertain to records requests for background checks pursuant to the affected Employee having sought other employment.
+This does not pertain to records requests for background checks pursuant to the affected Employee having sought other employment. - The intent of this Article is to follow the current records retention laws as established in the Revised Code of Washington.